Consolidating Your Federal Student Loans

 - Perkins Loans can be consolidated; however, the subsidy and some extended grace options will be lost.

-- PLUS Loans can be consolidated once the loan has been fully disbursed, and as long as the borrower is enrolled less than half-time.
+- Direct PLUS Loans can be consolidated once the loan has been fully disbursed, and if the borrower is enrolled less than half-time.

-- Consolidation Loans can be reconsolidated when new loans are included in a new consolidation loan, or when attempting to move a loan into the Direct Loan program.
+- Direct Consolidation Loans can be reconsolidated when new loans are included in a new consolidation application, or when attempting to move a loan into the Direct Loan program.

 How to Consolidate

-When Does Repayment Begin on a Consolidation Loan?
+When Does Repayment Begin on a Direct Consolidation Loan?

 Repayment on a consolidation loan will generally begin within 60 days of disbursement, unless the borrower qualifies for a deferment or forbearance.
-Consolidation loans, like all federal education loans, do not have a prepayment penalty, so they can be paid aggressively to save time and money.
+Consolidation loans, like all federal education loans, do not have a prepayment penalty, so aggressive payments can be made to save time and money.

 Interest Rates for Consolidation Loans